jnicfisk/UltimateSignalNoise/README.md

 TreeCollapse.signal.noise(freqs=c(0.34,0.16,0.32,0.18),subratevector=c(5.26,8.15,1,2.25,3.16,5.44),ratevector=c(rep(0.05,20),rep(0.1,10),rep(0.05,20)),guideTree=guideT, empiricalTree=empricialT, alnFile="aln.fasta", internode=c(9,10))
 ```

-The package 1.0 version will be released upon completeion of the following:
+The stable package 1.0 version will be released upon completeion of the following:
 - Integration of IQTREE for sitewise rate calculation
 - Restructuring of data structure to rely on a custom S4 R object that can be converted between ape/phylo formated trees to prevent crashing due to quirks in those structures